Canning Pineapple

 3. Have you lost more than half of your canning liquid?

-Even if you lost a lot of your canning lid, but the jars are sealed, and the colors are still good; they are perfectly safe to eat.
+Even if you lost a lot of your canning liquid, but the jars are sealed, and the colors are still good, they are perfectly safe to eat.
 Keep in mind, though, that if you lose a lot of the liquid and the food is exposed, it will lose color quickly and should be used first.

-Try to follow these simple steps to avoid siphoning but know that you will still experience siphoning on occasion.
+Try to follow these simple steps to avoid siphoning, but be aware that you will still experience siphoning on occasion.

 How to use it

-4. Toppings: Use it as a topping for pancakes, waffles, or ice cream.
-It’s a delicious and easy way to add a burst of tropical flavor.
+• Use it as a topping for pancakes, waffles, or ice cream.

-6. Salsa: Make a fresh and flavorful salsa with canned pineapple, tomatoes, jalapenos, onions, and cilantro.
+• Make a fresh and pineapple salsa with canned pineapple, tomatoes, jalapenos, onions, and cilantro.
 Serve it with chips or as a topping for fish or chicken.

 More pantry items